Songonge/SQL-Projects/Spotify_Streams.md

 The second question to be addressed here is:

 #### 2. Are there specific tracks or artists with consistently high interruption rates?
-Here we write queries to return the tracks or artists with a higher percentage of interruptions.
+Here, we write queries to return the tracks or artists with a higher percentage of interruptions.

 ##### a) For Artists
 ```